addiii4/CodeRedSMS/README.md

 2. **Run the app**
     npx expo start

-Adding the backend for the react native app -
+Currently designing the backend for the react native app -

 1. Added neon database with Prisma
 2. Added Nest.js framework
 3. Added auth using JWT
+4. Contacts and templates now linked to the backend neon DB